StormMenges/DQN-for-Sonic-Game/README.md

 Due to the large size of the Q-arrays obtained from training, the files could not be included with this zip file.

+PLEASE NOTE : all elements inside the retro-contest file are not property of this repository holder and are property of OpenAI